 KGHM strives to guarantee safe and stable development and business success while respecting human rights and working to protect the environment.
 As one of the largest companies listed on the Warsaw Stock Exchange, the company is committed to being transparent, predictable and open.
 KGHM’s aim in terms of the capital market is to attract a diverse group of shareholders who treat the company as a safe, long-term investment.

 KGHM's début on the Warsaw Stock Exchange was one of the most important events in the history of the Polish capital market.
-On 10th July 1997, during the initial trading of the company’s shares, KGHM's share price reached PLN 23.5, surpassing the issue price for retail investors by 24%, and for institutional investors by 12%.
-Over the last 17 years, since KGHM's début, the value of KGHM's shares has increased, on average, by around 500%.
-The lowest share price recorded, PLN 9.75, occured on 2nd October 1998.
-The highest share price on record, PLN 198.40, occured on 20th April 2011.
-This was more than 740% higher than the price on the opening day in 1997.
+On 10th July 1997, during the initial trading of the company’s shares, KGHM's share price reached PLN 23.50, surpassing the issue price for retail investors by 24%, and for institutional investors by 12%.
+The lowest closing share price recorded on the Warsaw Stock Exchange, PLN 9.75, occurred on 2nd October 1998.
+The highest closing share price on record, PLN 215.90, occurred on 7th January 2021.
+This was nearly 820% higher than the price on the opening day in 1997.

 KGHM has a dispersed share ownership.
-More than 30.00% of the share capital belongs to the Polish State Treasury, with the remainder belonging to domestic and foreign investment funds and individual investors.
+31.79% of the share capital belongs to the Polish State Treasury, with the remainder belonging to domestic and foreign investment funds and individual investors.